Copa Sudamericana (men's volleyball)

-The Men's Volleyball Copa América is an annual international volleyball competition organized by the Confederación Sudamericana de Voleibol (CSV) for senior men's national volleyball teams of South America.
+The Men's Volleyball Copa Sudamericana is an annual international volleyball competition organized by the Confederación Sudamericana de Voleibol (CSV) for senior men's national volleyball teams of South America.
 It is the second-tier competition of national volleyball teams in South America, ranking below the Men's South American Volleyball Championship.

-The creation of the Copa América was announced on 13 July 2024 by President Marco Tullio Teixeira during the 76th Ordinary Congress of the CSV in Belo Horizonte, Brazil.
+The creation of the Copa Sudamericana, formerly known as Copa América, was announced on 13 July 2024 by President Marco Tullio Teixeira during the 76th Ordinary Congress of the CSV in Belo Horizonte, Brazil.
 The tournament woud feature some invited teams from the North, Central America and Caribbean Volleyball Confederation (NORCECA) and would be played during the dates of the FIVB Men's Volleyball Nations League, in order to give competition opportunities to the teams that do not participate in this world competition.

 The tournament is considered a re-edition of the Volleyball America's Cup, an extinct continental competition played from 1998 to 2008 between national men's teams of the CSV and NORCECA.

+Starting with its second edition in 2026, the tournament adopted its current name, the Copa Sudamericana, replacing the name Copa América that was used in the inaugural edition in 2025.